lowrank/lowrank.github.io/_posts/2019-06-13-inverse-problem-on-point-source.md

 $$
 \hat{u}_k  = \sum_{j=1}^S s_j e^{-i2\pi k t_j} + \eta_k
 $$
 To study the stability of the roots $$t_j$$, one just have to find out the condition number of the related Fourier matrix.
+The same approach also works for diffusion equation with $$k\to ik$$.
+However the condition number will be greatly impacted due to the diffusion nature.

+ #### Practical Approaches

 ### Single Frequency Measurements